QBouts/ParameterMap/README.md

 For this project I had to call several factory functions with parameters retrieved from xml files.
 Furthermore, I had the requirement that it should be possible to specify default values for parameters.

-As an example of such a usage, take the fictions factory function below, which creates textures
+As an example of such a usage, take the fictitious factory function below, which creates textures
 ```c++
   std::unique_ptr<Texture> create_texture(
                              const std::string &path,